Research center celebrates opening of ‘Smart Crossways’ operations center at Purdue Airport to advance UAV efforts

 “Saab is proud to support Purdue in revolutionizing air traffic management technologies,” said Erik Smith, president and CEO of Saab in the U.S. “This air mobility test infrastructure will enable fast and controlled prototyping in this important field.”

-After the SOC unveiling, the AIDA3 team will showcase research started in April, specifically how an operator physically located at the operations center can perform a remote flight of an uncrewed fixed-wing aircraft, called the Earhart, using research tools and an AI system created by the AIDA3 team.
+After the SOC unveiling, the AIDA3 team showcased research started in April, specifically how an operator physically located at the operations center can perform a remote flight of an uncrewed fixed-wing aircraft, called the Earhart, using research tools and an AI system created by the AIDA3 team.
 Earhart is a fixed-wing unmanned aerial vehicle (UAV) manufactured by AIDA3 founding partner Windracers, the UK-based developer of the ULTRA self-flying cargo aircraft, which has a range of 600 miles.

 “As of today, it takes up to four people to operate a large uncrewed aircraft like the Earhart owned by AIDA3,” said Simon Thompson, group CEO of Windracers.
 “With facilities like the SOC, the AIDA3 team can perform research that allows them to build AI systems that aim to quickly shift from a 4-1 operator ratio to 1-to-10.”